2026/27 AACOMAS Application Guide (With Screenshots)

 • Experiences and Achievements: You can’t alter existing experiences or achievements, but you can add new ones.

-• Evaluations: New evaluators may be added — for instance, if one of your letter writers backed out, you can request a letter from another individual.
+• Evaluations: New evaluators may be added.
+For instance, if one of your letter writers backed out, you can request a letter from another individual.

 • Coursework: You can’t edit existing coursework, but you can add new entries.